fribbels/Fribbels-Epic-7-Optimizer/README.md

 * If you want a certain piece of gear to stay on a hero, go to the Gear tab -> Edit Selected Item -> Equipped and equip it on them first.
 [Example](https://i.imgur.com/oNO9ivL.png) Then you can use the optimizer with "Keep current" checked to keep that piece on them.

 _________________

-## TODO List

-There's still a lot of room to improve and I plan on adding new stuff as feedback comes in.
-I only work on this in my spare time, so please be patient with new features.

-**Done for 1.8.0**
- - Top % now input-able

-**Working on:**
- - v1.8.0

- **Medium priority:**
- - Safer autosave folder loading
- - Unequipped units ingame with gear in optimizer dont get unequipped on hero merge
- - Save subprocess ids in settings and kill at startup
- - Cancel search -> stop search

- **Low priority:**
- - Read file sync everything
- - Customizable optimization column formulas
- - Clear out item previews on refresh
- - Optimizer broken set priority
- - Hero priority equipping
- - Different pinned builds
- - Bug: Comparison method violates its general contract
- - Move save/load to File menu
- - Optimize multiple heroes at once
- - Gear page, option to use more than one set/gear filter at time
- - Auto copy gear image
- - Recolor on filter

- **Probably not doing:**
- - See unit stats for whatever gear they have currently, not just for 6 pieces
- - Cancel ongoing request when start is clicked again
- - Update permutations on 4 piece set
- - Select/interact with multiple heroes at once
- - Verify all imported screenshots are image files
- - Date newly added gear
- - Enable cross platform for Linux
- - Have two windows open at once
- - Optimize results with a missing piece(s)
- - Reapply all filters on Filter button press
- - Check if any gear is an upgrade to a unit
- - Option to equip gear from heroes page

 ## Troubleshooting